 If you are involved in soft or functional skill development, see if you can incorporate problem-solving initiatives.
 For example, instead of only organizing learning programs around “digital marketing” or getting participants to take up online courses, try to organize a corporate challenge event to get participants to solve a marketing or customer acquisition problem.
 If you are involved in technical skill development, see if you can incorporate experiential problem-solving for the participants as part of their learning.

-them to build a water raft using various materials to cross a river or get them to “feel the buoyancy” through an augmented reality (AR) machine.
+For example, instead of teaching the engineers how to measure water density, get them to build a water raft using various materials to cross a river or get them to “feel the buoyancy” through an augmented reality (AR) machine.

 Integrate problem-solving into your learning initiatives, as problem-solving is increasingly becoming a significant skill towards 2025.